breatheco-de/exercise-traffic-light-react/README.md

 const [ color, setColor] = useState("red");
 ```

-- Use the setColor function to change the color an the component will automatically re-render (because it's hooked with `useState`).
+- Use the setColor function to change the color and the component will automatically re-render (because it's hooked with `useState`).

 - Use the ReactDOM.render to render the component into the DOM like this
 ```js